The Beloved (2026 film): Production

+Development

 Titled El ser querido, the project, set to be directed by Rodrigo Sorogoyen and co-written in tandem with usual collaborator Isabel Peña, was pitched by Movistar Plus+ on 18 January 2024 at a meeting at the Palacio de Santa Bárbara, providing no cast nor synopsis.
 Sorogoyen simply described the production as stepping out of his comfort zone.
 Lead cast members Javier Bardem and Victoria Luengo were first announced by Bardem himself during his reception of the Donostia Award at the 72nd San Sebastián International Film Festival in September 2024.
 The film is a Spanish-French co-production by Movistar Plus+, Caballo Films, and El Ser Querido AIE alongside Le Pacte, with the association of Canal+, the funding from ICAA and Creative Europe Media and backing from ICEC and the Madrid regional administration.

-Additional cast members Raúl Arévalo, Marina Foïs, Mourad Ouani, Raúl Prieto, Melina Matthews, Núria Prims, Pablo Gómez Pando, and Malena Villa were announced in January 2025 during another Movistar Plus+ presentation event.
+Additional cast members Raúl Arévalo, Marina Foïs, Mourad Ouani, Raúl Prieto, Melina Matthews, Núria Prims, Pablo Gómez-Pando, and Malena Villa were announced in January 2025 during another Movistar Plus+ presentation event.
 In the event, Sorogoyen joked about Bardem's role saying that "it is funny because Javier Bardem plays a film director, yesterday we did a rehearsal and he does it better than me.
 He starts directing and says things that I would not have thought of".

-In February 2025, filming was reported to have started. Álex de Pablo worked as cinematographer and Alberto del Campo was tasked with film editing.
-Shooting locations included the island of Fuerteventura.
+Filming

+Principal photography begun in February 2025. Álex de Pablo worked as cinematographer.
+The start of the film was shot in digital while as in-fiction on-set conflict escalates, a mix of digital film, 35mm, 16mm and 8mm, widescreen and box formats, color and black-and-white follows.
+The film was shot on the island of Fuerteventura, specifically in the municipalities of Pájara and La Oliva.
 Some footage was also shot in Madrid.
+The first 18 minutes involving the two lead characters meeting in a restaurant of Madrid were shot in a single take in the first day of filming, involving no prior face-to-face meeting of Bardem and Luengo, seeking to convey better the context of two people who had not heard from each other for 13 years.
+Sorogoyen stated to Variety that "the main word I repeated to myself while directing The Beloved, was unequivocally 'experiment'".
+Alberto del Campo was the film editor.